TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 If you find yourself stuck at a grub prompt after all this, the problem lies in a text file or a subvolume name.
 You can fix it by booting into Linux Live USB and going over your work.

 Once you have done this a few times and understand where everything goes, you can actually do nearly all of it in Krusader much more quickly than using the method I outlined above.
-However be aware that Krusader can seriously break your system if you make a mistake or just hit the wrong key.
-Use it with extreme caution.
+However be aware that Krusader can seriously break your system should you make a mistake or just hit the wrong key. **Use Krusader with extreme caution.**

 **Problem:**
 Grub error that says something to the effect of: